iTipsDev/ofx-tax-schema-and-models-2018/README.md

 Also includes Apache Maven pom.xml for use with Java JAXB implementations of the schema.

 For tax year 2018, the tax schemas will be based on OFX 2.2 which include OAuth token support.
-These schemas are under development.

 ## Folders